• Feb 4, 2025

 1. A Single Point of Control

-DXPs offer brands one central point of control for everything that they do.
-In today’s world, it can be complicated, if not borderline impossible, to use a suite approach when building a martech stack.
-There are so many different options that each organization chooses the technology that works best for a particular purpose.
+DXPs offer brands one central point of control for everything that they put into the digital world.
+In 2025, it can be complicated, if not impossible, to use a suite approach when building a martech stack.
+There are so many different options and processes that each organization is better served by choosing the technology that works best for a particular purpose rather than relying on a single vendor for everything.

 DXPs allow brands to have separate vendors for each of their core technology needs by making it easy to integrate with the preferred automation or eCommerce tools.
 Data gets pulled using APIs and delivered to the central digital experience platform, giving brands more control over their data.
 They can track the entire customer lifecycle from a single platform instead of toggling through different tools to find the key piece of data they’re looking for.